FichteFoll/advent-of-code/2024/README.md

 Part 2 is just brute-force,
 but it only runs for 1.4 seconds and that is fine in my book for day 18.

+# Day 19

+The task sounds simple at first, but in isolation it's kind of interesting.
+However, the problem is basically a combination of several patterns we've had so far, so it's pretty much just copying those.
+I tried to think
+about some non-obvious ways to implement it and to golf a bit, but there isn't that much to optimize here.

+My part 1 solution is not optimal because it is a BFS without a solution cache, but I think it presents a neat contrast to part 2's DFS.